St Patrick's Catholic Primary Academy

 We have an attendance display board in the corridor which is updated each Friday by our Head Boy and Head Girl, with the percentages for attendance that week and a trophy is added to the board for the winning class.
 The pupils enjoying looking how close their class was in achieving the winning attendance trophy and raising their aspiration and determination to win the next week.
 They love to see how well their class is doing - seeing how many times their class has won during the term, as they have a trophy badge put on on the chart each time!

-Thank you for working hard to ensure our pupils are in school every day, shown by the class attendance figures above.
+Thank you for working hard to ensure our pupils are in school every day - recognised by our recent OFSTED in November 2023.

 The government expected attendance, that school is judged on, is 96% or higher – the vast majority of classes and year groups are now hitting those high attendance figures but some that are just below.
 Having high attendance is evidenced to have a significant impact on pupils learning and the progress they make, so it is essential that we have such great attendance figures so we can give our pupils the very best chance to reach their potential and be ready for the next stages of their learning journeys.